jeff-adkisson/swe-3643-fall-2024/homework/homework-2.md

    1. Performed Branch Analysis
       *Studied a block of pseudocode and converted it to a graph showing every possible path* { YOUR BRANCH DIAGRAM HERE }
-   2. Converted to Operational Code
-      *Converted the pseudocode to operational, well-structured { LANGUAGE YOU USED }*
+   2. Converted Pseudocode to Operational Code *Converted the pseudocode to operational, well-structured { LANGUAGE YOU USED }* { LINK TO PSEUDOCODE FILE }
    3. Wrote Unit Tests
       *Wrote {# of Tests} { NUnit, JUnit, or PyTest } unit tests and achieved 100% coverage of every branch*
    4. Performed Coverage Analysis